Upper bounds on the colloid separation efficiency of diffusiophoresis: Theory

-Since we can expect $D_s$ and $D_i$ to be of the same order of magnitude, the quantity $Da_i/Da_s$ essentially indicates how displaced is the chemical equilibrium given by \eqref{eq:equil}.
-If $Da_i\ll Da_s$, then ionic concentrations are dominant, $\Cimax\gg\Csmax$, and the dissociation is \emph{strong}.
-Conversely, if $Da_i\gg Da_s$, then $\Cimax\ll\Csmax$ and the dissociation is \emph{weak}.
 Figure \ref{fig:num_sols} displays the numerical solution of the problem \eqref{eq:ode_chem_final} for $\nu=2$, $Pe_p\gg{1}$, in both the weak and strong dissociation limits, and using either boundary conditions \eqref{eq:bcs_chem_liquid_nondim} for a liquid source (Figure \ref{fig:num_sols_strong_liq}-\subref{fig:num_sols_weak_liq}) or \eqref{eq:bcs_chem_gas_nondim} for a gas source (Figure \ref{fig:num_sols_strong_gas}-\subref{fig:num_sols_weak_gas}).
-We use $Da_s=1$ in all cases, $Da_i=1/50$ for weak dissociation, and $Da_i=50$ for strong dissociation, which are chosen as a representative set of values to capture each regime qualitatively.
+We use $Da_s=1$ in all cases, $Da_i=50$ for weak dissociation, and $Da_i=1/50$ for strong dissociation, which are chosen as a representative set of values to capture each regime qualitatively.
 Additionally, we pick $\epp=0.1$ to regularize the cases with a liquid source and $\epp=0$ for gas sources.
 Note that the concentration and particles have noticeably different spatial distributions depending on the boundary conditions and the regime of dissociation.

 In the next three subsections, we analyze the asymptotic structure of the problem to obtain quantitative predictions for the separation efficiency.
-We seek to obtain the simplest possible leading-order expression for the particle distributions $n_\pm(y)$ as a function of $Pe_p$, $Da_i$, $Da_s$ (and, in the case of liquid sources, also $\eps$), neglecting all higher-order effects.
+We seek to obtain the simplest possible leading-order expression for the particle distributions $n_\pm(y)$ as a function of $Pe_p$, $Da_i$, $Da_s$ (and, in the case of liquid sources, also $\eps$), neglecting all higher order effects.